 Manchester’s Northern Quarter is the creative hub of the city and is where you’ll find vintage fashion, incredible street art and a constantly evolving food scene.
 If you want to support independents, this is the place to go.
 Affleck’s Palace is an alternative shop emporium where independent shops sell everything from American sweets to vinyl players to customisable t-shirts.
 I strongly suggest that you get lost in the labyrinth of floors and corners for an hour or two.
 For Northern Quarter vintage fashion shopping, you should also visit stores like Oxfam Originals and Pop Boutique.

-Manchester’s street art is your next stop after touring the shops.
+Manchester’s street art is your next stop after touring the shops and is one of many great free things to do in Manchester.
 There is a piece of art around almost every Northern Quarter corner and there are some incredible (and constantly changing) pieces on display.
 One of my favourite Northern Quarter street art pieces is a giant blue tit (the bird kind) covering the side of a building on Newton Street.
 The street artist behind this incredible piece is Faunagraphic, check out her page here.
 There is also a great piece dedicated to Manchester’s terror attack victims on the side of Koffee Pot.
 It features the Manchester worker bee and a heart of honey.

 Lunch in Northern Quarter